 I felt that 1) I might need a lens someone can operate if they’re a stranger photographing me with my camera 2) I might need a lens I can completely cover in case it rains and still be able to use it i.e. not have to have a second hand on it for auto focusing 3) I need something comfortable.
 The Sony Zeiss 55mm f/1.8 lens is more comfortable to hold, in my opinion.
 It’s longer and the weight is distributed more evenly.
 Holding the Zeiss Loxia 50mm f/2.0 lens feels uncomfortable at times, if you do not use the lens hood.

 I later sold the Zeiss Loxia 50mm f/2.0 lens.
 But I bought a Zeiss Loxia 21mm f/2.8 lens.
 I realised how useful it was to have the lens hood on and use it as a rest for my fingers.
 The lens hood does not rotate when you rotate the barrel of these lenses to focus; therefore, you can rest your fingers after focusing and not interfere with your focus.
 The Sony Zeiss 55mm f/1.8 lens is a fabulous lens, it truly is.
-But when I realised I wasn’t going to be hiking the Pacific Crest Trail, and I could overcome the issue with comfort simply by using a lens hood, it made me question my decision.
-I craved the Zeiss Loxia 50mm f/2.0 lens.
+But when I realised I wasn’t going to be hiking the Pacific Crest Trail, and I could overcome the issue of comfort simply by using a lens hood, it made me question my decision.
+I craved the Zeiss Loxia 50mm f/2.0 lens and bought it again.

-If you are interested in these lenses, my recommendation is to rent the Zeiss Loxia 50mm f/2.0 and make sure you use the hood.
-It does make a huge difference.
+If you are interested in these lenses, my recommendation is to buy the Zeiss Loxia 50mm f/2.0 and make sure you use the hood.
+It makes a huge difference.
 I hope to see a Zeiss Loxia 85mm macro lens or a Zeiss Loxia 100mm macro lens, because I’ve found the Zeiss Loxia 21mm f/2.8 and the Zeiss Loxia 50mm f/2.0 both great fun to use.

 Mounting and dismounting the Zeiss Loxia 50mm f/2.0 lens is simple but it is often done incorrectly—some reviewers have said that you should hold the lens near the aperture ring.
 This means you have to grip it unnecessarily hard.
 Do not do this.
 The easiest way to mount or dismount any Zeiss Loxia lens is to simply turn the focus ring to infinity or closest focus, and then twist as you normally would.
 Zeiss have confirmed this method won’t damage or “unscrew” anything.